 synchronous: of or pertaining to a sequence of events occurring in a fixed time relationship (within specified tolerance) to another sequence of events.
-Note that 'synchronous' does not necessarily imply 'periodic' or 'constant rate'.
+It should be noted that 'synchronous' does not necessarily imply 'periodic' or 'constant rate'.

 Space Data Link Protocols: Data Link Layer protocols specified in references [1]-[3], which have been developed to transfer space application data over space-to-ground, ground-to-space, or space-to-space communications links.